top of page

 Colour choices affect the mood and impact of the illustration.
 Be clear about your preferences.

-• Indicate if you want lifelike, or saturated or unsaturated colours.
+• Indicate if you want lifelike, saturated, or unsaturated colours.

-• Mention dominant colours or palettes if you want one, such as mostly blues, greens, monochrome, black and white, pastels, or neutral tones - if required.
+• Mention dominant colours or palettes if you want one, such as mostly blues, greens, monochrome, black and white, pastels, or neutral tones.

-• If you have brand colours which need to be used - please provide your companies brand book or the specific Hex and CMYK colour codes.
+• If you have brand colours that need to be used, please provide your company's brand book or the specific Hex and CMYK colour codes.

 For example, if your project is about nature, you might want neutrals and greens.
-If it’s a wedding stationary project, you'll want the tones to match or compliment the colour scheme of the rest of the wedding.
+If it’s a wedding stationery project, you'll want the tones to match or complement the colour scheme of the rest of the wedding.

 Clarify Usage Rights and Deliverables